 GSM functions on the 1900 MHz or 1.9 GHz band in the United States and the 900 MHz band in Europe and Asia.

-GSM is also used in the signalling for the call set-up and mobility management for the Integrated Digital Enhanced Network (iDEN).
+GSM is also used in the signaling for the call set-up and mobility management for the Integrated Digital Enhanced Network (iDEN).

 This is a popular system which was originally introduced by Motorola and used by Nextel.